University of Manchester Degree Outcomes Statement

 - Lifelong and flexible learning

-We have recently established the Institute of Teaching and Learning, which supports the University’s strategic aim to deliver teaching excellence.
+The University's Institute of Teaching and Learning supports our strategic aim to deliver teaching excellence.
 The Institute is an academic centre created to support teaching quality, embed innovative teaching methods and lead on University-wide strategic projects.
 We are committed to fostering and celebrating a culture of teaching excellence.
 Through effective and collegial partnership, the Institute will enable ongoing professional development for academic staff, supported and tailored to meet their needs, consequently supporting improvements in teaching quality and standards and, thus, also improving the learning experience of students.

 The University's Staff Learning and Development unit provides learning, training and development opportunities for all staff members, including for both academic and professional support staff.
 This, in turn, contributes to enhancing teaching and learning, and the student experience.